peteroupc/numbers-java/api/com.upokecenter.numbers.EDecimal.md

  not-a-number (NaN) if the result can't fit the given precision without rounding.
-Signals FlagInvalid and returns not-a-number (NaN) if the arithmetic context defines an exponent range, the new exponent must be changed to 0 when rounding, and 0 is outside of the valid range of the arithmetic context.
+Signals FlagInvalid and returns not-a-number (NaN) if the arithmetic context defines an exponent range, the new exponent must be changed to 0 when rounding, and 0 is outside the valid range of the arithmetic context.

 ### RoundToIntegerNoRoundedFlag